resed-api/workshop/content.md

 **Re-use of editions and text collections: The role of APIs**

-*Workshop by the swissuniversities ORD *ReSED* project*
+*Workshop by the swissuniversities ORD (ReSED project)[https://search.usi.ch/projects/4476/re-use-standards-for-editions-data-with-application-programming-interfaces]*

-The project pursues two primary goals:

-- Explore ORD practices related to data-re-use and APIs within the field of editions;
-- Specify ORD standards based on the analysis of the needs and desiderata of the community.
+The workshop provides scholarly editors and other interested participants with a hands-on opportunity to learn how to use APIs on Day 1.
+On Day 2, participants will discuss real and potential cases of re-use of data from editions and text collections.
+After the workshop, the organisers will draft guidelines to support editors decide how to expose data in order to maximize its potential for reuse across different disciplines.

 **Dates:** Jan 29 and Jan 30, 2026